VVEIRD/StreamDeckCore/README.md

 The StreamDeckController class is an easy way to display content and create folder structures without the need of developing the code for folders etc. yourself.

 ### Soft Deck
 If you have no Stream Deck yourself, but still want to develop for the plattform, you can use the software implementation to do that.
 Its a simple JFrame of all 15 "buttons" displayed.
-Its activated on default and can be disabled at the start of your program by using `de.rcblum.stream.deck.device.StreamDeckDevices.setEnableSoftwareStreamDeck(false);`
+Its activated on default and can be disabled at the start of your program by using `de.rcblum.stream.deck.device.StreamDeckDevices.disableSoftwareStreamDeck();`

 ## Future functionality
 ??
 ATM no new functionality planned